 How do I connect to my telehealth/video consultation?

-- on the day of your appointment, you will receive an SMS or email from ‘QldHealth’ with a telehealth hyperlink
+- Before your appointment, you will receive an SMS or email from ‘QldHealth’ with a telehealth hyperlink

 - you will then be automatically directed to a Virtual Waiting Room.
 Please wait, and when the clinician is ready, you will be able to see and hear each other